unicode-org/cldr/ldml/tr35-info.md

 For a language such as Swiss German, which is typically not written, even though nearly the whole native Germanophone population _could_ write in Swiss German, the [literacy percent for language population](#literacy_percent_for_langPop) is high, but the [writing percent](#writing_percent) is low.

 <a name="official_language" href="#official_language">official language</a> — as used in CLDR, a language that can generally be used in all communications with a central government.
-That is, people can expect that essentially all communication from the government is available in that language (ballots, information pamphlets, legal documents, …) and that they can use that language in any communication to the central government (petitions, forms, filing lawsuits,…).
+That is, people can expect that essentially all communication from the government is available in that language (ballots, information pamphlets, legal documents, …) and that they can use that language in any communication to the central government (petitions, forms, filing lawsuits, …).

 Official languages for a country in this sense are not necessarily the same as those with official legal status in the country.
 For example, Irish is declared to be an official language in Ireland, but English has no such formal status in the United States.
 Languages such as the latter are called _de facto_ official languages.
 As another example, German has legal status in Italy, but cannot be used in all communications with the central government, and is thus not an official language _of Italy_ for CLDR purposes.
 It is, however, an _official regional language_.
 Other languages are declared to be official, but can’t actually be used for all communication with any major governmental entity in the country.
 There is no intention to mark such nominally official languages as “official” in the CLDR data.